ALEXANDROUPOLI |

 people of Northern Greece.
 As a tourist destination in summer, it caters for

 all.
-The Ecclesiastical Art Museum is one of the best of its type in the
+The Ecclesiastical Art Museum is one of the best of its type in It is also an important port and

 commercial center of northeastern Greece.
 This port is the nearest to the